Getting Started

 - Reference them: “Using the uploaded prd skill…”

-Structuring Uploads¶
+Structuring Uploads

 For best results, upload:

-- The specific SKILL.md you need
+- The specific

-- Its references/TEMPLATE.md
+SKILL.mdyou need - Its

-- Its references/EXAMPLE.md
+references/TEMPLATE.md - Its

 Or upload the entire skills/ directory if your use case varies.

 You: "I've uploaded the prd skill.
-Please use it to create a PRD
+Please use it to create a PRD for a feature that adds collaborative editing to our docs app."

 Best for: Any AI assistant (ChatGPT, Gemini, local LLMs, etc.)

-For Non-Technical Users¶
+For Non-Technical Users

-This method works with any AI—no setup required.
+This method works with any AI.no setup required.

-- Find the skill you need:
+Find the skill you need:

 - Go to github.com/product-on-purpose/pm-skills